Trauma-informed systems

 Building trauma-informed systems of care

 Exposure to trauma is a significant public health concern.
-Research indicates that most children are exposed to potentially traumatic events (e.g. violence, physical abuse, sexual abuse, accidents, and other life-threatening events and other forms of serious adversity (e.g. family mental illness, neglect, racism or discrimination) before they turn eighteen.
-While many children are resilient and recover with the support of caregivers and other supports, some will experience significant ongoing health, behavioral health, school, and social problems.
+Research indicates that up to 70% of children are exposed to potentially traumatic events (e.g. violence, physical or sexual abuse, neglect, accidents and other life-threatening events, and other forms of serious adversity) before they turn eighteen.
+While many children are resilient and will recover with the help of family and friends, some will develop significant ongoing health, behavioral health, school, and social problems related to traumatic stress.

-CHDI has made great strides in helping Connecticut build services and supports to address this serious concern.
-Since 2007, CHDI has collaborated with state and federal agencies, provider organizations, and families to advance comprehensive and effective trauma-informed systems of care.
-Together, we are helping transform child-serving systems to be more trauma-informed, improve early identification of children suffering from traumatic stress, and significantly increase the number of children receiving trauma-focused evidence-based treatment.
+CHDI has made great strides in helping build services and supports to address child trauma in Connecticut and beyond.
+Since 2007, CHDI has collaborated with public agencies, community providers, and families to advance comprehensive, effective, and trauma-informed systems of care, improve early identification of children suffering from traumatic stress, and expand access to trauma-focused evidence-based treatments to more children and their families.

 Our strategies